 As I said, out of sight, out of mind.
 Of all the people I’ve seen put this concept to work, nobody has ever complained about what they were giving up by paying themselves first.
+Nobody.
 Quite the opposite, most people tell me how easy this is to implement and how they really don’t experience a meaningful reduction in their standard of living.

 What Happens If You Can’t Keep On Track?

 Of course, life happens and it’s sometimes impossible to stick to our financial plans.
 If your income changes dramatically or you lose your job, you may not be able to keep up with your monthly investment plans.
 That’s OK.
 If you find yourself in a situation like that, suspend the monthly “pay yourself first” plan for a while.
 Re-adjust your spending level and come up with a new auto investment scheme as soon as your financial situation stabilizes.

 You may have to cut spending of course and you may have to reduce the amount you save each month.
 No worries.
 No matter how much you reduce your monthly savings, make sure you re-implement this as soon as you can.
 It’s a fantastic habit and the behavior is much more important than the amount.
 Over time, you’ll slowly build back up.

 Once you figure out how much you should save, consider how much you can afford every month.
 Now, cut that number in half.
 That’s right – half.
 Start off nice and slow cowboy/cowgirl!
 You want to build on successes and increase this amount rather than being forced to shave it down.
 What I’m saying is, even if you need to save $2000 a month to reach your goals, if you can only save $500, start with $250.
 It’s fine.
 You’ll eventually build that savings number up.